laurel-stratoscale/strato-aws-examples/terraform/packer/readme.md

     Notes:

-    * This example automatically creates the `packer_generated.json` file, based on the information contained in `packer_gen.template`.
+    * This example automatically creates the `packer_generated.json` file, based on the template contained in `packer_gen.template`.

     * For the `packer build` command to succeed, your Symphony region must have a valid certificate.